Quantum computing quantum Monte Carlo algorithm: Numerics

-\textbf{\emph{Numerics.---}} Now we present numerical tests of the method.
-We consider two strongly correlated systems, the $\mathrm{N_2}$ molecule and the Hubbard model.
-We compare our methods (QC-FCIQMC) to ADAPT-VQE~\cite{grimsley2019adaptive,zhang2020mutual,tang2019qubit,tang2021qubit2,fan2021circuit} and FCIQMC with single determinant walkers.
+In this section, we present numerical experiments demonstrating the effectiveness of the QC-FCIQMC method.
+Our results indicate that QC-FCIQMC significantly improves the accuracy of ground state estimation using shallow quantum circuits and substantially mitigates the sign problems compared to classical FCIQMC methods.
+We consider two strongly correlated systems, the $\mathrm{N_2}$ molecule and the Hubbard model, and compare QC-FCIQMC to ADAPT-VQE~\cite{grimsley2019adaptive,zhang2020mutual,tang2019qubit,tang2021qubit2,fan2021circuit} and FCIQMC with single determinant walkers.

-We first plot the potential energy surface of $\mathrm{N_2}$ with different methods in Fig.~\ref{FIGURE}(a).
-We freeze the 1s and 2s orbitals and run ADAPT-VQE with 12 qubits.
-The walker basis of our method is prepared by ADAPT-VQE circuits that add 12 fermionic operators.
-We set 10000 walkers to be the threshold for FCIQMC and our method to start the energy shift procedure.
-In Fig.~\ref{FIGURE}(b), we plot the energy difference and standard deviation~\footnote{All the energy and standard deviation are evaluated by taking energies after reaching a certain total evolution time, and usually after the total number of walkers stabilizes.}.
-We see that QC-FCIQMC is able to push the results of shallow ADAPT-VQE circuits to the level of chemical accuracy across all bond lengths, much better than ADAPT-VQE and FCIQMC.
+For the $\mathrm{N_2}$ molecule, we encode it using the minimum STO-3g basis set with 12 qubits by freezing the 1s and 2s orbitals.
+We consider ADAPT-VQE with quantum computing, which adaptively add fermionic operators to construct the quantum circuit.
+In particular, we run it with varying circuit depths and observe consistently improved accuracy with increasing circuit depth.
+In Fig.~\ref{FIGURE}(a) and (b), we plot the potential energy surface and the energy difference (standard deviation), respectively, and compare the performance of different methods.
+Here, we set 10000 walkers to be the threshold for FCIQMC and QC-FCIQMC to start the energy shift procedure.
+The walker basis of QC-FCIQMC is prepared by ADAPT-VQE circuits using 12 fermionic operators.
+All the energy and standard deviation are evaluated by taking energies after reaching a certain total evolution time, and usually after the total number of walkers stabilizes.
+We see that QC-FCIQMC is able to push the results of shallow circuits to the level of chemical accuracy across all bond lengths, much better than ADAPT-VQE and FCIQMC.
 Meanwhile, the standard deviation of QC-FCIQMC is much smaller than that of FCIQMC.
-Therefore, QC-FCIQMC would require a smaller evolution time and much fewer energy evaluations to obtain a precise energy estimation.
+Therefore, QC-FCIQMC would require a shorter evolution time and fewer energy evaluations to obtain a precise energy estimation.